You've landed on the "About..

 What is Sector101?

-Sector101 is a spare-time hobby project.
-My name is Brian Allan and I am based in the United Kingdom.
+Sector101 is a spare-time hobby project based in the United Kingdom.

-The products on this site are designed, assembled and tested by myself.
+The items on this site are designed, assembled and tested at home.
 For this I use an ESD complient PCB workstation, soldering tools, magnifiers, test equipment, and synthesizers

 These projects have been inspired by members of the forums at YamahaForums.co.uk